rsg169/insight_project/README.md

 ## Testing

-I chose to analyze a small amount of data centered on the March 3, 2017 release of the critically acclaimed title *The Legend of Zelda: Breath of the Wild*, developed and distributed by Nintendo.
+I chose to analyze a small amount of archive data centered on the March 3, 2017 release of the critically acclaimed title *The Legend of Zelda: Breath of the Wild*, developed and distributed by Nintendo.
 Approximately 10 GB of data was processed, and the runtime was 3149 seconds.

 ![Testcase Plot](images/testcase_plot.png)